-Project Description: Staff continue to plan for and implement stormwater capital projects.
+Project Description: Staff continue to implement and plan for stormwater capital projects.

 Project Background: Since the Stormwater Utility and Division were created in 2018, a Stormwater section of the annually updated Capital Improvement Program has been included, and stormwater capital projects have been pursued.
 Two capital projects have been completed, a stream restoration at Public Works and a culvert replacement on Broad Street.